MatrixAINetwork/MATRIX_AI/README.md

 - Prepared use cases for regression testing on new features;

 - Completed a demo version of "Patched Contract" on VM side against BEC/SMT overflow vulnerbility.

+18th June - 22th June, 2018

+##### Semantic Computing

+- Achieve the goal of automatic extraction of contract semantics characteristics as regards the EVM bytecode instructions; tests also done;

+- Completed the training process to the GAlib-based semantic computing model, and performed the fitting training of simple data set for the model parameters;

+- Completed framework codes for contract semantics clustering; finalized the use of third party libraries and the format of interactive data;

+- Carrying out the analysis work on contract semantics template ; omnichannel preparations for demo use; as well as result analysis.

+##### Upgradable and Safe VM